Meditation for March 19th

 This Moment

 In the path to mindfulness, we try to live moment by moment.
 We focus on our breath, ignoring thoughts about the past and the future.
-We concentrate on the task at hand instead of why you have to do the task or what the completion of the task will be like and what you can do after the task.
-It is hard to live in the moment.
-Lets look at how to make it easier.
+When we live in the past, we are depressed, and when we live in the future, we are anxious.
+We concentrate on the task at hand instead of why you have to do the task, or what the completion of the task will be like, and what you can do after the task.
+It is hard to be in the moment.
+Let’s look at how to make it easier.
+Wash the dishes to wash the dishes, not to have clean dishes.

 You are not your past.

-Just be a nice person, be polite and dress like an adult.
-These are the only three things that will get a thumb up from the general population.
+Just be a nice person, be polite, and dress like an adult.
+These are the only three things that will get a thumbs-up from the general population.

 Plans don’t mean shit.

 You could talk to me about what you are up to.
-Unless you are actually doing those things, I don’t know if you are actually going to do those things.
-Everyone spends a crazy amount of times coming up with the perfect plan for the future where that becomes their identity.
-I’m the person who goes to school, I’m the person who is working my way up in this company, I am an artist, a writer, a sculptor, a amateur whale hunter, but in the end of the day those things aren’t real until you do them.
+Unless you are actually doing those things, I wonder if you intend to do them.
+Everyone spends a crazy amount of time coming up with the perfect plan for the future, where that becomes their identity.
+I’m the person who goes to school, I’m the person who is working my way up in this company, I am an artist, a writer, a sculptor, an amateur whale hunter, but in the end of the day, those things aren’t real until you do them.
 And just because you do something once doesn’t mean you are that thing forever.
-When we rest on our laurels, people forget that one awesome thing we did and start to just know you as the person who did a thing one time.
+When we rest on our laurels, people forget that one awesome thing we did as we started to know you, as the ponceo did once.
 Who cares.
 Do something else.

-You are judged on your actions, so nobody is excited that you have intentions of doing anything.
+You are judged on your actions, not on your excited thoughts about doing anything.
 It’s also boring to talk about the path somewhere, so shut up till you get there.

 Smoke cigarettes.

-The only healthy side effect of smoking cigarettes is the ability to just stop what you are doing and be in the moment as you alleviate your craving.
+The only healthy side effect of smoking cigarettes is to stop the ability to stop what you are doing and be in the moment as you alleviate your craving.
 People who smoke are better at taking breaks than other people.
-I don’t smoke anymore and I just sit in the break room staring at my phone and not really knowing if I am relaxing or not.
-Smokers get to have a five to seven minute ritual.
+Since I quit smoking, I don’t know anymore, and I sit in the break room staring at my phone, not really knowing if I am relaxing or not—smokers’ seven-minute ritual.

 Stop being mad at them.

-A big anchor in moving forward in spiritual harmony is being mad at people, places or institutions that you blame for not being a better person.
-Stop it you fucking baby.
-You don’t get to blame your inadequacies on your family of origin, your economical demographic, a group of people that harmed you, Republicans, people who do the thing you do but wrong, or a number of other crutches people use for blaming their lazy ways.
-These are not only keeping you from bettering yourself, but these are killing you.
-If you try and try to let these resentments go and they just won’t, then get to therapy because these are making you a stupid weak piece of shit.
+A big anchor in moving forward in spiritual harmony is not being mad at people or institutions that you blame for not being a better person.
+Stop it, you fucking baby.
+You don’t get to blame your inadequacies on your economic origin, your economic demographic, a group of people that harmed you, Republicans, people who do things wrong, or any other crutches people use for blaming their lazy ways.
+These are not only keeping you from yourself, but they are killing you.
+If you try to let these resentments go and they won’t go away, then get to therapy because these are making you a stupid, weak piece of shit.
 Ohm and move on.

 Stop worrying.

-Maybe spend a little less time drafting doomsday scenarios and a little more time being grateful for what you have.
+Maybe spend a little less time drafting doomsday scenarios and a little more time being grateful for what you have right now.
 It really is okay to be okay.
-I know that social media, traditional media, the people in your life and just your plain old overthinking head are letting you know that this world is going to shit along side your own feelings of being worthless, but things are actually okay.
+I know that social media, traditional media, the people in your life, and just your plain old overthinking head are letting you know that nothing is okay and inflating your feelings of worthlessness, but things are actually okay.
 I promise.
-Even if you have cancer and are going to chemo, things are okay.
+Even if you have cancer and are going to chemo (personal experience), things are okay.
 Pain does not mean that you are not okay.
 Not having pain does not mean that you are not okay.
-Trump becoming the Republican nominee for President of these United States of America does not mean you are not okay.
-Batting zero on Tinder dates does not mean you are not okay.
-It just means you will have some obstacles and the rest of us know that life is hard work and sometimes shitty, but we just do what we do.
+Batting zero on dates on dating apps does not mean you are not okay.
+It just means you will have some obstacles, and the rest of us know that life is hard work and sometimes shitty, but we do what we do.
+Sometimes it is simpler to say that everything will be okay, and that it is actually okay right now.

 Prayer